Orange Cake Recipe (Moist, Made With Whole Oranges)

 - Keep the finish simple: Skip the glaze or frosting and dust the cooled cake with icing (confectioners’) sugar instead.

-Yes, you will need a food processor or a blender to pulverize the orange and create a smooth batter.
-I also use the processor to cream the butter, sugar, and eggs, then blend the orange in the same bowl – no need to wash it in between.
+You can also use it to cream the butter, sugar, and eggs, then blend in the oranges – no need to wash it in between.

 Yes.
 The cake keeps well at room temperature for a day and actually improves in flavor after a few hours.
 For longer storage, let it cool completely, wrap well, and freeze for up to 3 months.